my-code-library/pickle-power/README.md

 ## 💬 About

-Pickle Juice is a custom WordPress plugin built to support the evolving digital identity of the [Pickle Juice Electronic Dance Music](https://organicpicklejuice.com/) artist project.
+Pickle Power is a custom WordPress plugin built to support the evolving digital identity of the [Pickle Juice Electronic Dance Music](https://organicpicklejuice.com/) artist project.

 It is maintained by the artist via *my-code-library*.